bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
-# 4.12.1
+# 4.13.0
-Update for a security improvement to the oik plugins delete plugin action.
+Removes dependency on bobbfunc's ep(), which has been renamed to bw_ep() to avoid a function name conflict

 ## Changelog
-# 4.12.1
+# 4.13.0
-* Changed: Protect oik plugins delete_plugin action with nonce #230 Props: Patchstack Vulnerability Researcher: Abdi Pranata
-* Changed: Update PHPUnit tests for #230
+* Changed: Remove dependency on bobbfunc's ep() #232
-* Tested: With WordPress 6.6.1 and WordPress Multisite
+* Tested: With WordPress 6.6.2 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6